 i believe that health & wellness is a complicated subject and that good health or wellness can mean a lot of different things to different people. i am wary of the ways that 'health' has become an object that is marketed and sold to individuals. i also think it's important to recognize that A) we live in a culture that values 'able-bodies' and B) some people will never experience 'good health' in the way it is commonly understood. this passage from Anne Finger's book Past Due resonates with me:

-if you're looking for an instructor or practitioner who will focus on creating an individualized health plan then i might not be your gal. but if you're looking for education, conversation, empowerment, and autonomy, i can help you develop skills and practices that will be helpful tools to meet your own health & wellness goals.
+so, if you're looking for an instructor or practitioner who will focus on creating an individualized health plan and give you a path to perfect health & wellness then i might not be your gal (and i would be cautious with anyone who says they can do that!). but if you're looking for education, conversation, empowerment, and autonomy, i can help you develop skills & practices to meet your own health & wellness goals.

 is this your business? are you an activist? how do you make sense of this f*cked up capitalist world?

 i'm happy to be transparent about how this work fits into the rest of my life: